joce1ynn/computer-science-for-JS/README.md

 - The heap used in JavaScript is called the memory heap.
 - The memory heap is where data is stored.

+### 1.4 Closures
+Benefits:
+- Prevent polluting the global namespace that can cause collisions due to name conflicts
+- Accidental modifications of global variables
+- Performance gains when accessing local variables vs. lookups on the global scope